cosmos/developer-portal/ida-customizations/README.md

           The Academy is self-paced and flexible, so you do not have to be online at particular times.
 You can follow the weekly plan or go through the learning material at your own pace.
 We recommend allocating about 10 to 15 hours a week to get through all the material.<br/><br/>
           The material is delivered in various formats, including text, images, videos, quizzes, and exercises.
 There is plenty of additional material embedded in the content to deepen your understanding of particular concepts.
 And if you want even more, ask your tutors and expert instructors, who will point you in the right direction!<br/><br/>
           <b>Hands-on exercises</b><br/><br/>
-          In each module, you will find quizzes, code exercises, and/or code examples.
-In the first two weeks, you can find a quiz (end of Week 1) and an exercise (end of Week 2).
-It does not matter if you pass the quiz or exercise - think of these as opportunities to practice and demonstrate your engagement with the program.
-Both will remain open until the launch of the final exam, but we recommend taking them as soon as you finish Week 1 and 2.<br/><br/>
+          In each module, you will find quizzes, code exercises, and code examples.
+At the end of weeks 1 to 6, exercises will be unlocked that test your progress and also contribute to your score in the Final Exam.
+These will remain open until the end of the Final Exam period (February 1st, 2024), but we recommend taking them as soon as you finish the associated week of the program.<br/><br/>
-          Week 1: Quiz - recommended date: before Thursday, November 16th<br/><br/>
-          Week 2: Exercise - recommended date: before Thursday, November 16th<br/><br/>
-          Week 1 Quiz & Week 2 Exercise - <b>closing date</b>: Wednesday, January 3rd, 2024<br/><br/>
           You will receive a confirmation of the results of any submitted exercises.<br/><br/>
           <b>Technical requirements</b><br/><br/>
           No special technical requirements of HW or SW are needed.
 You need a computer with at least 8 GB RAM and 4 GB free hard disk space.